 The Infrared Processing and Analysis Center (IPAC) at Caltech announces the availability of six-month graduate student fellowships.
 The program is designed to allow students from other U.S. or international institutions to visit IPAC-Caltech and perform astronomical research in close association with an IPAC scientist.
 Eligible applicants are expected to have completed preliminary course work in their graduate program and be available for research during the period of the award.
 Funding from IPAC will be provided for a 6-month period via monthly stipends, plus relocation expenses.
 Several students are expected to be accepted each year, subject to the availability of funding.
 Students are expected to be at IPAC during the duration of the Fellowship, nominally January to July, with some flexibility on the starting and ending dates.

-The call for 2017 applications is open, please submit your applications.
+The call for 2017 applications is closed.
 Applications are due by August 30 2016.

-In addition, we ask that a current professor or academic advisor familiar with the applicant’s work upload a letter of reference (PDF) using this page.
+In addition, we ask that a current professor or academic advisor familiar with the applicant’s work upload a letter of reference (PDF).
 This letter should also indicate that the applicant is available to visit IPAC during the proposed period, and address how well the visit would mesh with the applicant’s graduate education.

 The Spitzer team (PI: A. Gould) is leading a microlensing observational campaign towards the Galactic Bulge following up microlensing events alerted by ground-based surveys.
 The key feature of this project is the possibility to measure the microlensing parallax thanks to the simultaneous observation of the same microlensing event from two distant (of order AU) observers (from Earth and from Spitzer).
 The main scientific driver of the project is to build the Galactic distribution of exoplanets (Calchi Novati et al, 2015a).
 Besides two exoplanets (Udalski et al 2015, Street et al 2016), several additional interesting events (binary systems, high magnification events, single lens with finite source effects) have also been analysed based on the first two years (2014 and 2015) of data (Yee et al 2015a, Zhu et al 2015a, Shvartzvald et al 2016, Bozza et al, 2016, Poleski et al 2016, Zhu et al 2016).
 In addition, relevant works are being done for the analysis of the data (Calchi Novati et al 2015b) and to assess the statistical meaning of the observations (Yee et al 2015b, Zhu et al 2015b).
 Following the third season, in 2016, there is a plan to continue observations in 2017-2018.
 In this framework there are several avenues to pursue, according to the applicant's interests and previous experience: planning for the 2017-2018 campaign; photometry of Spitzer data; characterization of microlensing events; evaluation of the detection efficiency.
 Previous experience with microlensing analysis is preferred.